Excel VBA Tutorial: Copying and Moving Files Between Folders

 copy or move files from one folder to another

 It is a very practical scenario and I have come across many such requirements in the past.
-If the books are in in the folder then the File Status column (the 3rd column, see the above image) will show status On Hand and the files will be copied or moved from the source folder to the destination folder.
+If the books are in the folder then the File Status column (the 3rd column, see the above image) will show status On Hand and the files will be copied or moved from the source folder to the destination folder.

 Method MoveFile